sekika/kaidoku/docs/install.md

 kaidoku-{{ site.version }}>
 ```

-You can quit from the kaidoku prompt by typing 'q'.
+You can quit from the kaidoku prompt by typing `q`.

 [Home Page](./)